 - Parsley – or chives for garnish!

-In a separate small bowl, mix together mayo, Worcestershire, butter, and lemon juice.
+- In a separate small bowl, mix together mayo, Worcestershire, butter, and lemon juice.
 Add the onion, seasoning, and ground mustard and toss to combine.
-Mix in the egg and parsley and mix.
+Mix in the egg and parsley.

-When you’re ready to smoke, add the wood chunks to the embers and place the skillet over a grate at least 10” from the flames.
-Make sure you wait for the smoke to burn clean before
+- When you’re ready to smoke, add the wood chunks to the embers and place the skillet over a grate at least 10″ from the flames.
+Make sure you wait for the smoke to burn clean before cooking.

 - Buy quality crab.
-Trust me.
+Trust us.
 It’s worth the investment.
 If you aren’t on the eastern shore, look in Costco for Phillips Crab Meat Brand, as they have great quality.

 - Check for shells.
 Anytime you’re using crab meat, give it a quick once-over to check for shells.
-There is often one or two that have slipped through.
+There are often one or two that have slipped through.

 - If you’re using crab meat packed in a container or tin, make sure you drain any liquid before you start this recipe.